Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/Research/Experimental Control/README.md

 `Target_speed_rpm(ID, Speed_rpm)`

-sets the target speed for an actuator in RPM.
+Sets the target speed for an actuator in RPM.

 </br>

 `Torque_speed_limit(ID, max_current, max_speed)`

-sets torque and speed limits for an actuator.
+Sets torque and speed limits for an actuator.

 </br>

 `Target_torque(ID, Target_Torque_Nm)`

-sets the target torque for an actuator in Nm.
+Sets the target torque for an actuator in Nm.

 </br>

 `Enable_all_drivers(mode)`

+1. Asks if the Delta Robot is in home place (must input "Y" to continue)
-enables all drivers and sets their operation mode.
+2. Enables all drivers and sets their operation mode.
+3. Sets the offset
+4. Asks if it is safe for the Delta Robot to move (must input "Y" to be able to move)

 | Mode | Speed | Torque |
 |------|-------|--------|